merative/spm-ui-upgrade-helper/packages/gatsby-docs/src/pages/overview.md

       ]
     }

-All of the values in `SelectorRemove` will be deleted.
-The values in `SelectorReplace` will be replaced by `newValue`.
-The order in which the rules are applied is described below.
+All of the values in `SelectorRemove` are deleted.
+The values in `SelectorReplace` are replaced by `newValue`.

 #### Ordering of rules